bharadwaj-raju/WeatherDesk/README.md

 # Note for KDE users

-Since KDE 4+ does not provide an interface to change the desktop background, set a slideshow to update continuously in the folder `~/Pictures/WeatherDesk/` folder.
+Since KDE 4 and above does not provide an interface to change the desktop background, KDE 4 and above is not supported.

+Any contributions on this welcome.